Cuarto Real de Santo Domingo: Architecture

-Description

 The structure today consists mainly of a large square hall, measuring approximately 6 meters per side.
 The hall overlooks the Plaza de los Campos below on the southwest and is built on top of a bastion tower which was formerly part of the city walls.
 The tower itself was enlarged in order to serve as foundation for the hall.
 The walls protected the Alfareros ("Potters") suburb of the city, now corresponding to the Realejo neighbourhood.
 The palace was thus built on the edge of the city and was essentially a country estate, originally of much larger size than what remains today.
 The estate and its gardens would have been enclosed by their own walls to preserve the privacy of its royal owners.

 The main hall is flanked by three side chambers and alcoves on either side.
-It is richly decorated, with zellij tiles along the lower walls, the upper walls covered with carved stucco, and the chamber covered by a large pyramidal and coffered wooden ceiling with geometric motifs.
+This layout is very similar to the original layout of the Alcázar Genil, a nearby Nasrid country estate to the southwest.
+The hall is richly decorated, with zellij tiles along the lower walls, the upper walls covered with carved stucco, and a large pyramidal and coffered wooden ceiling with geometric motifs.
 The back wall is pierced by three large windows, set into deep alcoves within the thick walls, starting at ground level.
 The windows would have offered an uninterrupted view over the Genil River.
 All these decorative features were subsequently standard in Andalusi and Maghrebi architecture across the region, demonstrating that many of the architectural traditions of the era were already established by this point.
 The design of the hall, including its integration into an existing defensive tower, is also reminiscent of the larger and later Hall of the Ambassadors in the Comares Palace of the Alhambra.

 The main hall was originally fronted on the outside by a five-arched portico, but this was dismantled in the 19th century.
 In the middle of this portico was a small floor fountain whose water trickled into a large octagonal pool in front of the portico, unlike later Nasrid palaces which featured a large rectangular pool.
 Excavations have revealed that the rest of the space in front of the building was occupied by a large rectangular garden, divided symmetrically in two by a central walkway.
 The flowerbeds on either side were planted with myrtles and orange trees.